 Sperm is the main parameter that determines male fertility.
 Sperm count, motility and morphology are the factors taken into consideration while evaluating sperm health.
-One of the lesser known factors is sperm DNA, though this does not make it less significant.
+One of the lesser-known factors is sperm DNA, though this does not make it less significant.
 A couple struggling with male factor infertility is first evaluated for the regular sperm parameters.
-If these turn out to be normal, them the sperm has to be screened for sperm DNA fragmentation to verify the exact cause of infertility.
+If these turn out to be normal, the sperm has to be screened for sperm DNA fragmentation to verify the exact cause of infertility.

 As the name suggests, sperm DNA fragmentation refers to the physical breaking of the DNA strands found in the sperm.
 DNA is the hereditary material that stores the genetic code which plays a vital role in creating a new organism.
-Sperm DNA fragmentation can result in infertility or cause pregnancy complications due to inability of the sperm to communicate properly with the egg.
+Sperm DNA fragmentation can result in infertility or cause pregnancy complications due to the inability of the sperm to communicate properly with the egg.
 Complicated as it may sound the problem is still treatable if handled properly.
 It is important to understand all about sperm DNA fragmentation before moving over to its solution.

 Impact of Sperm DNA fragmentation on Fertility

 The genetic integrity of sperms is a key parameter to measure male fertility.
 High level of DNA fragmentation is thus, associated with male infertility.
 Men suffering from DNA sperm fragmentation are still capable of having healthy babies though their chances are considerably reduced.
 The reason is that embryos, formed by fertilization of eggs with such sperms, may not be viable enough.
 Complications such as blastocyst growth arrest, miscarriage, and genetic abnormalities in the offspring may surface in such pregnancies.